IXI90/IXI90.github.io/_posts/2017-09-27-PolicyGradient.md

 (I'm aware of the fact that we are not addressing some mathematical issues - like measurability and rules for interchanging integral and derivative.
 The goal of this post is rather to give a quick and "dirty" introduction to this topic.)

+The usage of the derivative of the logarithm function in this context (in the last step above) is often called the "log-likelihood trick" in the literature.